Forest-Modelling-Lab/3D-CMCC-FEM/software/3D-CMCC-Forest-Model/input/Soroe/ISIMIP/Soroe_readme.txt

 -input stand data coming from Andreas Ibrom dataset making an weighted average of 7 dbh-height classes into one single dbh-height weighted average class for 1960 and 2001 data are stored in "Stand_data_andreas_Ibrom.xlsx" file:
- FILE NAME: "Soroe_stand_1960_ISIMIP.txt" (unique for all simulations starting from 1960) choice of use 1960 instead 1950 is due to asynchrony between how model managesmanagement and what prescribed by the protocol
+ FILE NAME: "Soroe_stand_ISIMIP.txt" (unique for all simulations starting from 1960) choice of use 1960 instead 1950 is due to asynchrony between how model managesmanagement and what prescribed by the protocol

 -input soil data coming from database data SOIL.csv and psot processed in Soil_TEXTURE.xlsx file